We use cookies to store user settings and preferences on this site. We do not preserve any personal data in cookies.

 Surface-Passivated Silicon Quantum Dot Phosphors

 This technology offers a synthesis of brightly fluorescent colloidal silicon quantum dots that are low cost and produced at a large-scale compared to conventional methods that are high cost and toxic from heavy metal ingredients.
-The method involves electrochemical etching of 6-inch silicon wafers to produce silicon nanoparticles that are a heavy-metal-free composition, chemical stability and abundant in starting materials.
+The method involves electrochemical etching of silicon wafers to produce silicon nanoparticles that are heavy metal free, chemically stable, and economically viable.

 What is the Problem?

 Semiconductor quantum dots (QDs) have shown great potential in solar energy harvesting and the next-generation lighting and display technologies.
-However, heavy-metal toxicity and costly synthesis are the main barriers that hinder their widespread commercialization.
-Silicone QDs have been investigated as they are heavy-metal-free.
-However, most of the synthesis methods require critical conditions, special equipment or complex chemical reactions, all of which make it hard to achieve cost-down and scale-up.
+However, heavy metal toxicity and costly synthesis hinder their widespread commercialization.
+Silicon QDs have been investigated due to their lack of heavy metals (and thus non-toxic).
+However, most synthesis methods for these QDs require extreme conditions, special equipment, or complex chemical reactions, all of which make scale-up difficult.

 What is the Solution?